Civil Rights and Equal Protection for Race, Gender, and Disability

 - National Girls & Women in Sports Day (NGWSD).
 Began in 1986 and celebrated on February 2

-3. INVESTIGATE: Disability - The Americans with Disability Act of 1990
+3. Disability -- INVESTIGATE: The Americans with Disabilities Act of 1990

 The Americans with Disabilities Act (ADA) is a “civil rights law that prohibits discrimination against individuals with disabilities in all areas of public life, including jobs, schools, transportation, and all public and private places that are open to the general public" (What is the Americans with Disabilities Act?, 2020, para.
 1).
 The first disability law enacted in the United States was Section 504 of the 1973 Rehabilitation Act.
 It prohibited discrimination against people with disabilities in programs that receive federal financial assistance, and set the stage for enactment of the Americans with Disabilities Act.